Parks-Laboratory/sql_human_gwas_lipid/README.md

  - ARGUMENT LEGEND:
    * -h, --help     use this flag, by itself, to bring up the help menu for the arguments from the command line
-   * -p, --pval     enter this flag, then your desired value of the pvalue cutoff (If not entered default value of .00005 will be used)
+   * -p, --pval     enter this flag, then your desired value of the pvalue cutoff
-   * -m, --margin   enter this flag, then your desired Base Pair margin value interval (If not entered default value 200000 will be used)
+   * -m, --margin   enter this flag, then your desired Base Pair margin value interval
-   * -i, --input    enter this flag, then the name of your .txt file to run on the script (Should be in the form of "geneName\n")
+   * -i, --input    enter this flag, then the name of your .txt file to run on the script

+   * Additional Info
+        * If [-p] not entered default value of .00005 will be used
+        * If [-m] not entered default value 200000 will be used
+        * input.txt should be in the form "geneName\n"